 You may want to create different User Groups based on what your staff will be doing with the system.

-To add new User Groups, navigate to: System Settings > User Groups/Permissions
+To add new User Groups, navigate to: Settings cog > User Groups.

 Click Create User Group to create custom user groups with specific permissions that you define.